 Sometimes one is tempted to think of Christianity as a high-rise building that has been hit by an earthquake and is about to collapse.
 Many have deserted the edifice; others huddle in panic; meanwhile voices of authority deny the rocking of the walls, forbid discussion and dissent, stridently insist on old certitudes.
 If only there were some assurance of a solution in sight, it might be possible to let go of fear and face the crisis honestly.

 Keenan has faced the crisis of traditional beliefs and categories and tasted deeply the skepticism and nihilism of the modern masters of suspicion.
 Yet I do not think he has ever been an addict of anxiety.
-He has found a biblical correlate for the ordeal of the negative in Job and Qohelet.
-The skepticism and despair expressed in those texts is overcome by a higher wisdom, which lets go of certitudes and opens up to the presence of a God who cannot be contained by human categories, a God who is empty.
+He has found a biblical correlate for the Buddhist ordeal of the negative in Job and Qohelet.
+The skepticism and despair expressed in those texts is overcome by a higher wisdom, which lets go of certitudes and opens up to the presence of a God who cannot be contained by human categories, a God who is in this sense “empty.”
 This wisdom can take the destructive impact of suspicion in its stride; where doubt abounded, faith abounds the more.
 The ideas of dependent co-arising and emptiness give a more lucid, systematic cast to this trust in an empty God.
 Some anxiety-addicts may feel that this empty God is too comfortable and reassuring: surely more is needed than to open up to and yield trustingly to an all-encompassing, gracious, non-reifiable, sign-less or quality-less (animitta, nirguṇa) divine presence?
 Yet in dealing with the divine we do not seek to define a thing but to open up to ultimate reality.
 That basic rhythm and orientation of religious awareness cuts through the worry and fantasy that conglomerates around notions of God; it puts the self-deprecating sinner on the same level as the ardent mystic and the penetrating thinker, as they face together the divine simplicity.
 A God who is all crotchets and fussy traps is no God at all, and through the God of Scripture may sometimes appear in this unattractive guise, Scripture too pushes forward to an ultimate simplicity, a God who is “spirit” (Jn 4:24), “light” (1 Jn 1:5), and “love” (1 Jn 4:8, 16)

-The dogmas that caused such headaches to generations of modernist theologians – the existence of God, the divinity of Christ, the resurrection, the immortality of the soul – are reinterpreted as events of the wisdom of emptiness.
+The dogmas that caused such headaches to generations of modernist theologians—the existence of God, the divinity of Christ, the resurrection, the immortality of the soul—are reinterpreted as events of the wisdom of emptiness.
 Christianity exists only to create an experience of wisdom: “the realization of an Easter enlightenment that can transform our consciousness and, with that, the world we construct based upon that consciousness.
-It is an experience of the emptiness and dependent co-arising of all our notions and endeavors that frees one for awareness of God beyond discriminative concepts and transparently embodies the rule of compassion in the world of hard politics” (242).
+It is an experience of the emptiness and dependent co-arising of all our notions and endeavors that frees one for awareness of God beyond discriminative concepts and transparently embodies the rule of compassion in the world of hard politics” (1989:242).

 There is a basic misfit between the reality of God and the conventional world of ideas and concepts: “Ideas of God indicate their reference in terms of their dependently co-arisen context and cultural milieu.
 This does not mean simply that ideas are inadequate to present God, but still analogically applicable.
 It means, rather, that the presence of God is simply not amenable to conceptual expression at all” (247).
-This is a far cry from John B. Cobb's process-philosophy claim that God is the supreme instantiation of dependent co-arising—something that runs athwart the Buddhist sense of the ultimate and unconditioned that is precisely not subject to depenent co-arising (see Schmidt-Leukel 2016).
+This is a far cry from John B. Cobb’s process-philosophy claim that God is the supreme instantiation of dependent co-arising—something that runs athwart the Buddhist sense of the ultimate and unconditioned that is precisely not subject to depenent co-arising (see Schmidt-Leukel 2016).
 Our words and concepts are made for the samsaric world.
 It is only by realizing their fragility and the fragility of the world they designate that we can open onto the silence of the ultimate.
 To find God: “Attend not to an absentee gardener, but to the garden itself in all its immediacy and empty transparency”; as death-of-God theologians saw, “an objectively real God somewhere within or transcendent to the world simply did not matter anymore” (247).

-In a subsequent series of books, Keenan has turned his attention from Gregory and Pseudo-Dionysius to Mark's Gospel [and more recently still to the Letter of James, John's Gospel, and the Letter to the Phlippians.
+In a subsequent series of books, Keenan has turned his attention from Gregory and Pseudo-Dionysius to New Testament texts: Mark's Gospel, the Letter of James, John's Gospel, and the Letter to the Phlippians.
 Mark, the earliest of the Gospels, comes from a pre-dogmatic and non-metaphysical level of Christian tradition.
 Its parables and cryptic narrative exemplify a style of religious communication that undoes at every turn dogmatic rigidity and bondage to convention.
 Recent commentary on this Gospel has been marked by a deconstructive radicality which goes half way to meet Keenan's Buddhist insights.
 He attempts to capture the resonances of the Markan text when heard with a Buddhist ear, just as others have listened to the text with Marxist, feminist, or psychoanalytical ears.
 A Lacanian psychoanalyst does not impose his interpretations upon the analysand, but offers only a punctuation of the analysand's speech, so that its meaning become clear to the analysand.
 Keenan's commentary is just such a Buddhist punctuation of Mark's speech.
 The result of the punctuation, however, is to interpret Christianity as far closer to Buddhism than one had imagined.
 Some might say that the Buddhist insights add nothing to what deconstructive exegetes have already seen.
 But this underestimates the significance of what is afoot here.
 Keenan applies to Mark not merely a few scattered Buddhist ideas, but a sensibility formed by the mainstream of Mahayana Buddhist thought.
 The fact that Mark and his exegetes can be translated so consistently into the terms of that tradition reveals a substantial common ground between Christianity and Buddhism.

 Such a Buddhist parsing of biblical wisdom in its various forms saves the biblical message from seeming peremptory or archaic and rehabilitates it as a probing and well-grounded revelation of our relationship to ultimate reality.
 It opens up a new way to making sense of the notion of God, one that may allay the doubts of the death-of-god philosophers.
 But it seems to me that the biblical God may resist the consequent application of Buddhist categories, and that Keenan may be underestimating the strength of this resistance.
 One problem is that the Buddhist conception of ultimate reality, as entirely ineffable and as excluding all distinctions and discriminations - these have validity only on the conventional level - seems to fit poorly with the concrete figure of a living, active, personal God, who speaks through the prophets and involves himself in human history.
 Can the biblical God be entirely explained as a thematization of a preverbal awareness of ultimate meaning?
 Ultimate meaning, `the emptiness of things in their inexpressibility and silence,' seems extremely static, silent, monotonous, in comparison with the dynamic, communicative, and many-sided God of biblical tradition. [“Ultimate meaning is neither static nor dynamic, neither silent nor enunciated, neither monotonous nor many-sided, because ultimate truth does not function within our frameworks of meaning or philosophy” (1998, 142).
 Certainly, I cannot criticize ultimacy, but the discourse it prompts may have a monochrome cast.
 A “holy skepticism” that pulls us back again and again “to the silence of wonder and the givenness of the world” (ib.) is what Zen seeks a dynamic language for.]
 Keenan might say that the simplicity of the ultimate is perfectly compatible with the variety of the everyday world in its dependent co-arising, and indeed sharpens our perception of this variety.
 God-for-us would belong to this dependently co-arisen level, while God-in-Godself can be attained only in the ultimate quiescence of all fabrications and disappearance of all distinctions.
 This solution is reminiscent of Eckhart's postulation of a pure Godhead, beyond all the shifting forms of revelation and the affirmations of dogmatic theology.
 But it may be that the biblical God undoes precisely such a vision of ultimate purity.
 The Buddhist demythologization of Scripture may be matched by a biblical dismantling of the Buddhist myth of ultimate meaning as a realm in which all differentiations disappear.
 Such biblical resistance to a Buddhist reading would immensely complicate the project of a Buddhist-Christian theology.
 [I agree that ultimate meaning is not the purity of the Neoplatonic One (not even as reconceived by Gregory of Nyssa or Pseudo-Dionyius) and that any demythologization of the language of ultimacy is itself at the service of ultimacy.]